BlockchainCommons/developer-web-site/_pages/sskr-vectors.md

     - seedlayer
 ---

-The following examples demonstrate SSKR test vectors for Blockchain Commons' standard seeds.
+These test vectors demonstrate SSKR test vectors for Blockchain Commons' standard seeds.
+THey are broken into four categories:

+* [SSKR Envelopes for 128-bit]

 > :warning: **WARNING.** SSKR is non-deterministic.
 There is a random factor introduced when the shares are created, which means that every time you generate shares, they will be different.
 This is an expected and correct result.

-> For the purposes of these test vectors, this means that if generate SSKR shares from these seeds, they will be different.
-However, you can still test your implementation by reading these shares back in to make sure they generated the expected seeds.
+For the purposes of these test vectors, this means that if you generate SSKR shares from these seeds, they will be different.
+However, you can still test your implementation by reading these shares back in to make sure they reconstruct the expected seeds.
+[LifeHash](/lifehash/) is an important tool for quickly recognizing a seed.

 ## 128-bit Seed

 {% include seed-128.md %}

-### `ur:envelope` Test Vectors
+### SSKR Envelope Test Vectors

 The [SSKR Envelope](https://developer.blockchaincommons.com/sskr/#what-are-sskr-envelopes) format is our current preference as a best practice because it allows the preservation of metadata and even the storage of multiple seedes or keys in a single container.